Fred Jordan (publisher): Grove Press

-In 1956, Barney Rosset, founder of Grove Press, hired Jordan as the publishing house's business manager.
-Jordan went to Rosset's home in Croton-on-Hudson, New York, for an interview.
+In 1956, Barney Rosset, owner of Grove Press, hired Jordan as the publishing house's business manager.
+Jordan went to Rosset's home for an interview.
 Rosset waved away his résumé, leaving Jordan angry.
 Jordan told him that Rosset might be taking a risk on him, but that Jordan was taking a bigger risk working for Grove.
 Rosset said, "We'll see what happens" and then told Jordan he was off to Europe.
 Grove Press historian Loren Glass wrote, "Jordan shared Rosset's left-wing political sympathies and became deeply dedicated to realizing his vision for the press."

 Jordan initially oversaw marketing and sales.
 Being a native speaker of German, he also read books written in German for potential publication by Grove Press.
 Jordan almost single-handedly created Grove's interest in Austrian, German, and Swiss literature, and he alone shaped Grove's German-language publishing list.
 Jordan was responsible for recommending that Grove publish Rolf Hochhuth's 1963 play, The Deputy, which criticized Pope Pius XII's actions during the Holocaust in World War II.
 Jordan also discovered Dr. Eric Berne's 1961 book Transactional Analysis in Psychotherapy.
 Although it sold only a few hundred copies, Jordan convinced Rosset to publish Berne's follow-up, Games People Play: The Psychology of Human Relationships.
 To help sell the book, Jordan had Grove Press partner with Doubleday's bookstore in Manhattan to run a joint ad in The New York Times while the annual convention of the American Psychiatric Association was in town.
 Jordan's text for Grove's part of the ad was an open letter to young psychiatrists, telling them to read the book.
 Sales for Games People Play soared, and by the end of 1970 Grove had sold 600,000 hardback copies.

 Over the next 30 years, Jordan took on additional roles as an editor and supervisor of the numerous First Amendment lawsuits which Grove launched.
 When Rosset hired Richard Seaver in 1959 as managing editor, Jordan was named editor.
 Some of the legal cases overseen by Jordan include those for the novels Lady Chatterley's Lover, Tropic of Cancer, and Naked Lunch, and for the film I Am Curious (Yellow).
 When Rosset founded the magazine Evergreen Review in 1957, Jordan became its business manager as well.
 He was also an editor of Evergreen Review from issue 21 until issue 96 (its last).
 In 1968, Jordan commissioned a painting of Che Guevara to accompany the magazine's publication of an edited version of Guevara's diaries.
 The painting by Paul Brooks Davis became a pop culture sensation and was widely reproduced.